Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-plugins.md

 The `.terraform.d` directory is managed by Terraform and is not meant to be modified manually.
 It is used to store various configuration files and cached data.
 The `terraform.d/plugins` directory and the `.terraform` directory serve different purposes in Terraform's architecture, particularly regarding plugin management and storage.

-### terraform.d/plugins Directory

-- **Purpose**: The `terraform.d/plugins` directory is used to store custom or pre-installed provider plugins.
-This directory allows users to manually manage and install plugins, providing a way to bypass automatic downloads during the `terraform init` process.

-- **Functionality**: When you run `terraform init`, Terraform will first look in this directory for any required provider plugins.
-If the necessary plugins are found, Terraform will use them; if not, it will attempt to download the missing plugins from the Terraform Registry.
 ### .terraform Directory

 - **Purpose**: The `.terraform` directory is created within each Terraform working directory and is used to store the state and metadata related to the specific Terraform configuration being managed.